Privacy notice

 Why do we collect your data?

-We collect your data for the following purposes:
+We collect your data to:

-• To assess your eligibility and clinical need
+• Assess your eligibility and clinical need(s)

-• To provide you with psychological support services
+• Provide you with psychological support services

-What is our lawful basis?
+What is our lawful basis for processing personal data?

 Personal data: